GunterFritz/cyweb/README.md

 -python3
 -django

-#create a django-project
-$django-admin startproject <projectname>

-#setup a database, per default SQLlite, you can change it in <projectname>/settings.py
+#setup a database, per default SQLlite, you can change it in cyweb/settings.py
 $python3 manage.py migrate

 #create a superuser